 Everything You Need To Know About CPM: The Critical Path Method With Examples

-CPM or the Critical Path Method is an algorithm used in project management that is used to schedule project activities.
-The critical path refers to the longest stretch of the activities, and a measure of them from start to finish.
+CPM, or the Critical Path Method, is an algorithm used in project management to schedule project activities.
+The critical path refers to the longest stretch of the activities and a measure of them from start to finish.
+The primary goals of CPM are to determine the critical path, estimate the minimum project duration, and highlight the tasks that cannot be delayed without affecting the overall timeline.

 PMP Certification Essential for Senior-Level Roles